tomwechsler/Active_Directory_Advanced_Threat_Hunting/Different_hunting_methods/Local_host_infection_and_malicious_behavior.md

 # Local host infection and malicious behavior!

-## Lets have a look at the corresponding MITRE techniques:
+## We start with a list of MITRE techniques:

 **Indicator Removal: File Deletion**
 https://attack.mitre.org/techniques/T1070/004/